lefred/helidon-mrs-ai/README.md

 # helidon-mrs-ai

-This repo is a demo using Helidon 4.3.0M2 with MySQL REST Service and OCI GenAI.
+This repo is a demo that uses Helidon 4.3.0 with the MySQL REST Service and OCI GenAI.

-You need to use the sakila sample database and add an `users` table like this:
+You need to use the sakila sample database and add a `users` table like this:

 ```
 SQL> use sakila;